 - The hike finishes back at the start point.

-Meeting and Parking:
+Meeting and Parking

-Meet at the small wooden shed at the beginning of the jeep track.
+- We meet at the small wooden shed at the beginning of the jeep track.

 Lion’s Head, Signal Hill road, Cape Town, 8001, South Africa

 - Group hikes stay small and we only pair up if fitness levels and expectations match.